 Shoulder replacement surgery replaces the damaged part of your shoulder to recreate the natural contours of the bones in a healthy shoulder.
 During surgery, Dr. Diaz will remove the damaged bone and cartilage.
-She will and replace them with new surfaces to allow for pain free range of motion.
-In the treatment of osteoarthritis with good rotator cuff function, the ball resembles the native ball in shape and is made of metal, and the socket is made of a medical grade plastic (polyethylene).
+She will and replace them with new surfaces to allow for a pain-free range of motion.
+In the treatment of osteoarthritis with good rotator cuff function, the ball resembles the native ball in shape and is made of metal, and the socket is made of a medical-grade plastic (polyethylene).
 This is called anatomic total shoulder replacement

 If you are a candidate for surgery and you have pain and dysfunction from a massive, irreparable rotator cuff tear and/or arthritis, Dr. Diaz may recommend a reverse shoulder replacement.
 In this procedure, the anatomy of the shoulder is reversed by attaching a metal ball (glenosphere) to the glenoid and the plastic socket (humeral liner) to the upper humerus.
 If you are having a reverse shoulder replacement, the system will help restore pain-free shoulder function by empowering the triangular muscle on the outside of your shoulder, called the deltoid, to become the main functioning muscle in the absence of a healthy rotator cuff.